Silver Shadow current position

-The Shadow’s Mandara Spa offers every imaginable treatment, from simple manicure to Indian scalp massage.
+The Shadow’s Mandara Spa offers every imaginable treatment, from a simple manicure to Indian scalp massage.
 Some of the treatments’ names are most appealing and it takes two therapists in unison to work on different body parts, in order to provide “Ultimate Indulgence”.
-A massage of the face and scalp, hands and feet, is called “Heaven and Earth”, but one of the most exotic is named “Balinese Bliss for Two” which you have to enjoy with the one you love.
-Other onboard amenities include golf driving cage and shuffleboard court, a casino with casino bar, conference and card rooms, computer center, library and Bulgari boutiques.
+A face and scalp, hands and feet massage, is called “Heaven and Earth”, but one of the most exotic is named “Balinese Bliss for Two” which you have to enjoy with the one you love.
+Other onboard amenities include golf driving cage and shuffleboard court, a casino with casino bar, conference and card rooms, computer centre, library and Bulgari boutiques.

-Additional amenities include: Launderettes (3), Medical center, complimentary 24-hour Room Service, Internet/WiFi Access.
+Additional amenities include Launderettes (3), Medical centre, complimentary 24-hour Room Service, Internet/WiFi Access.

 Follows the complete list of Silver Shadow lounges, clubs and other entertainment venues for kids, teens and adults.

 - The Casino (with slot machines and gaming tables; served by The Bar)

 - Boutique shops (both offer duty-free shopping: luxury jewellery and watches, brand perfumes, fashion, designer handbags, photo/video accessories, Silversea logo merchandise, special occasion gifts, convenience goods)

 - The Bar (lounge with ample comfortable seating; offers live music performances, large dance floor, complimentary cocktails)

 - Athenian Show Lounge (356 seats, former Venetian Lounge - ship’s theatre for live music and show productions; the daily enrichment program offers trivia games, dance classes, language lessons, lectures, media presentations)

 - Conference Room (hosts group meetings and conferences; it is adjacent to the Card Room and the Internet Cafe)